-Every degree-seeking and Professional Studies student is given a New Student Orientation packet upon application to the University.
+All incoming students are expected to review new student orientation materials available on www.wintu.edu. upon application to the University.
 These materials are designed to provide incoming students with guidance and tools necessary for their academic success.
 Information regarding University services, policies and procedures, student responsibilities, and faculty expectations are included.

-Students are asked to confirm that the information in the packet has been reviewed with them by their Enrollment Advisors.
+Students are asked to confirm that the information has been reviewed with them by their Enrollment Advisors.
 All students are encouraged to thoroughly read this information prior to beginning classes at the University.
-It is anticipated that during the 2005-06 academic year, an expanded orientation will be available online, and completion will be required of all incoming students.
+It is anticipated that during the 2006-07 academic year, an expanded orientation will be available online, and completion will be required of all incoming students.